bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 ```

 When it comes to apps, patch releases are bug fixes, minor releases are small new features and major releases are re-designs or big features.

+## Commented code

+**Never** make a commit with commented out code.

+- If the code is so important, why is it commented out?
+- It creates unease amongst other developers -- what is this code?
+- It goes against the purpose of source control
+- It creates noise and adds no value

+Be extra aware of this when reviewing pull requests.

 ## Comments